ferynd/Website/README.md

 ## Directory Overview

-- `index.html` – Home page linking to all other sections.
+- `index.html` – Landing page linking to everything else.
-- `games/` – Small experiments and demos.
+- `games/` – Small demos and experiments.
-  - `noir_detective_idea/` – Prototype for a noir adventure game.
+  - `noir_detective_idea/` – Prototype noir adventure.
 - `tools/` – Utility pages.
-  - `CalorieTracker/` – 3‑day rolling average nutrition tracker.
+  - `CalorieTracker/` – Three‑day rolling average nutrition tracker.
-- `trips/` – Itineraries and travel notes.
+- `trips/` – Travel notes and itineraries.
   - `ChicagoTripItinerary/` – Example weekend plan for Chicago.

 ## Deployment on Cloudflare Pages

-1. Log into Cloudflare and create a new Pages project.
-2. Connect the project to this repository.
+1. Create a new Pages project and connect it to this repository.
-3. For build settings, leave the build command empty and set the root directory to `/`.
+2. Leave the build command blank and set the root directory to `/`.
-4. Cloudflare will serve the files from the main branch.
-Any new commit will trigger a deployment.
+3. Cloudflare will deploy on every commit to the main branch.